Chapter 1: In a Wild Sanctuary

 But what a brutal winter it turned out to be.
 Snowstorm after snowstorm after snowstorm.
 Lows below zero.
 It was a struggle to keep the camper above 60—some nights the little heater ran full-time, and the water system froze a couple of times.
 More than once I was on the verge of giving up and renting an apartment; the only thing that kept me there was a cat that had just given birth.

 It was May before all of the snow had melted.
 By then I was beginning to recover from my funk; it was finally time to start doing stuff.
 First, I got all of my ducks in line.
 Property survey, check.
 Wetlands survey, check.
 Architect, check.
 Zoning permit, check.
 The zoning officer at the Township was impressed, exclaiming she'd never seen anyone so well prepared.
 Well, I certainly had the time to get it right.

-I really balked at having to hire an architect—the only thing I needed an architect for was a seal on the blueprint to satisfy the Township.
+I really balked at having to hire an architect—the only thing I needed him for was a seal on the blueprint to satisfy the Township.
 The architect didn't need to do any design work; I'd already done it all, right down to the plumbing and electrical schematics.

 But nothing ever goes quite the way you'd planned...